patohdzs/datadventures/README.md

 - #### [Final Offer](https://nbviewer.jupyter.org/github/patohdzs/data-science-adventures/blob/main/final-offer/house-price-forecasting.ipynb)
   - Project focused on forecasting house prices in the region of Ames, Iowa.
   - Uses a variety of supervised learning models, including regularized regressions, gradient boosted trees, and random forests, as well as a final estimator stacking approach.
-  - Predictions placed in the top 1% of submissions for the Kaggle Housing Prices Competition.
+  - Predictions placed in the top 1% of submissions for the Kaggle Housing Prices competition.
   - Data collected by Dean De Cock from individual residential property sales between 2006 - 2010.
   - [Link to data set](http://jse.amstat.org/v19n3/decock.pdf)